broadband-hub/help-pages/index.md

 --
-title: Hello world
+title: Help | Broadband Hub
 --

-## Welcome to GitHub Pages
+## Welcome to Broadband Hub Help

 You can use the [editor on GitHub](https://github.com/broadband-hub/help-pages/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.